 What is Dai?

 Dai is a stablecoin that runs on the Ethereum network.
 A stablecoin is a cryptocurrency that provides investors with a much-needed safeguard against volatility by maintaining a consistent price by tying itself to an underlying asset.
 While cryptocurrencies like Bitcoin rise and fall as market demands change, stablecoins attempt to stay at a single price regardless of market conditions.
 In most cases, this value is $1 USD.
+This is why every crypto investor should learn how to buy DAI.
+Many crypto traders close their positions by selling their volatile cryptos for the stable DAI token or another stablecoin.

 Most stablecoins are backed by fiat currency like the USD in bank accounts.
 Dai is different because it’s backed by fiat currency pegged to cryptocurrency collateral staked on the Maker Dai Stablecoin System.
 This provides investors with a more transparent stablecoin, as collateral assets held on the Ethereum network can be viewed publicly.
 Dai works closely with Ethereum as an ERC-20 token.